-Connecticut's major cable companies have established numerous programs to improve students' technological literacy and to prepare them to be future leaders and innovators in an information-based economy.
-Over the next year.
-Cablevision's Power to Learn initiative will be raising awareness about cyberbullying.
-Partnering with schools and Boys & Girls Clubs, the campaign includes public service announcements, town hall meetings on local television channels and events in schools to educate teachers, students and parents on identifying, preventing and responding to cyberbullying.
+New England's major cable companies have established numerous programs to improve students' technological literacy and to prepare them to be future leaders and innovators in an information-based economy.
+Cox Charities New England has focused its community grant program on outcomes-based academic afterschool programming for middle-schoolers.
+Past grantees have included the College Crusade of Rhode Island, City Year Rhode Island and the Boys and Girls Clubs of Pawtucket and Warwick, among others.
+Since 2003, in its largest national partnership, Comcast supports City Year's recruitment of young people for a full year of community service, leadership development and civic engagement.
+At its New England sites, City Year volunteers are working in schools as mentors and role models.
+Over the next year, Cablevision's Power to Learn initiative will be raising awareness about cyberbullying.
+Partnering with schools and Boys and Girls Clubs, the campaign includes public service announcements, town hall meetings on local television channels and events in schools to educate teachers. students and parents on identifying, preventing and responding to cyberbullying.
 Charter's national Get Hooked on Education initiative provides a resource for families on media literacy.
 Additionally, in its New England service areas, Charter sponsored events to provide the DIGIKIDS® Child ID Program, providing parents and authorities with the digital tools needed to respond quickly to a missing child.
-Comcast supports Bigs and Littles, a program where Comcast employees serve as mentors to young children through Big Brothers Big Sisters.
-Cox Charities New England has focused its community grant program on outcomes-based academic after-school programming for middle-schoolers.
-Past grantees have included the Meriden Boys & Girls Club, the Southington YMCA, Village for Children and Families, the Manchester Police Athletic League and Enfield Resources for Children, among others.
+Time Warner Cable, through its Connect a Million Minds initiatives, supports STEM (science, technology, engineering and math) programs in its service areas.
+The initiative includes support for programs like the Coastal Studies for Girls Program in Freeport, Maine, the Annual Maine Engineers Expo at the University of Maine, the traveling Maine Discovery Museum and New Hampshire's Mt.
+Washington Valley Regional Science and Technology Fair for middle- and high-school students.